Incorporating Branding and Identity work

 Subsequent use of concepts:

 Although, the final logo lacked the sharper dimensional artwork, the concept was still very much aligned.
-A number of subsequent Azure and Azure Quantum communications likely included some of the dimensional building block conceptual artwork I had created.
+A number of subsequent Azure and Azure Quantum communications included the dimensional building block conceptual artwork I had created.